marcelpetrick/DevNotes/BeenThereSeenThat/20230720_Analyzing_Cpp_applications_for_performance_optimization/README.md

 * reprensentative
 * stable
 ### performance optimization levels
-* first: design (!): revising te code architecture and design to avoid potential downtimes
+* first: design (!): revising the code architecture and design to avoid potential downtimes
 * algorithms and data structures: choosing better algorithms that are of the best complexitiy and the most suitable
 * source code and compilers: loop/function optimization, parallelization, ..